adriacv17/datafun-06-projects/README.md

 1. GitHub
     a.
 Create a new repository named datafun-06-projects on GitHub.
     b.
 Initialize it with the default README.md.
-2. Local Machine
+2. Local Machine<br>
     a.
 In VS Code, clone your new repo into your Documents folder.
-3. Repository Essentials
+3. Repository Essentials<br>
     a.
-Add a .gitignore file from a previous Python project.
+Add a .gitignore file from a previous Python project.<br>
     b.
-Add a requirements.txt file to hold external dependencies for Jupyter notebooks and others as you need them.
+Add a requirements.txt file to hold external dependencies for Jupyter notebooks and others as you need them.<br>
 4. Update README.md<br>
     a.
 Modify the README.md to include your name, the link to your repo, and the focus of this project repository.<br>
     b.
 Include instructions with the exact commands to:<br>
-        1. Create and activate your virtual environment.
+        1. Create and activate your virtual environment.<br>
-        2. Install all required external dependencies.
+        2. Install all required external dependencies.<br>
     c.
 Execute your Python files.
 5. Create your local virtual environment (hint: use venv to create a .venv folder)
 6. Activate your local virtual environment (hint: call a command in the .venv subfolder)
 7. Install any external dependencies you need (hint: use requirements.txt and all the files needed for Jupyter notebooks, pandas, etc.)
-8. Push to GitHub
+8. Push to GitHub<br>
     a.
-Add and commit all your changes with a commit message "Initialized repo"
+Add and commit all your changes with a commit message "Initialized repo"<br>
     b.
 Push your changes to GitHub

 ### Task 1 - Verify Repository